saidaspen/aoc2019/README.md

 ```
 where ```<input file>```is the input for that particular day.

+Some days there is no direct input to the puzzle, or the input is a number or two.
+For some of these days the input is actually hard coded directly in the source.

 ## The programming challenges
 * Day 25
 * Day 24